MKhalusova/MKhalusova.github.io/_posts/2017-12-07-broadcasting-in-numpy.md

 The most typical uses of broadcasting in my experience so far (apart from operations between array and a scalar value) have been operations between a m by n matrix and a 1 by n vector.

 In some cases, however, things get a little tricky.
-Let’s say we have a row vector (1,n) and a column vector(n,1) and we want to sum them up, what will NumPy do?
-Let’s see:
+Let's say we have a row vector (1,n) and a column vector(n,1) and we want to sum them up, what will NumPy do?
+Let's see:

 ```python
 a = np.array([[1],[2],[3]])